UCSD-E4E/pyFishSenseDev_bak2/README.md

 4. Run `git annex enableremote synology`.
 5. Download data `git annex copy --from=synology`.

+## Development Dependencies
+We provide a `docker` container which has the dependencies pre-installed.
+In order to use this, please ensure you have `docker` installed on your system.
+When running Visual Studio Code, ensure that you use the option to reopen in the container.
+This step will time for the intial setup.

 ## Execute Unit Tests
 ```
 poetry run pytest